 Reliable assessment of the quality of encoded audio material

-Using the Audio Forensics Toolbox, it is possible to detect previous encoding steps and coding parameters in audio material.
+Using the Audio Forensics technologies, it is possible to detect previous encoding steps and coding parameters in audio material.
 Using that, quality and redundancy problems can be avoided, e.g. by avoiding intended transcoding, and selecting appropriate codecs and coding bitrates for content processing and storage for a given context.

 Easy creation and linking of metadata for content production, archiving, and search

-The Audio Forensics Toolbox allows users to identify the devices and microphones used for a recording, to detect cuts and splices in audio material, and to find out whether certain segments have been reused in a new context.
+The Audio Forensics technologies allow users to identify the devices and microphones used for a recording, to detect cuts and splices in audio material, and to find out whether certain segments have been reused in a new context.
 This can be used to automatically enrich metadata and support respective search capabilities for large media archives.
 The detection of reused audio segments allows automatic and efficient linking and tracking of metadata and copyright information, which helps avoid redundancies and inconsistencies.

 Semi-automatic tampering detection for user-generated content